 What is a 4S, and don't all Porsches pretty much look all the same? pretty much...usually referred to as a 911, Porsche calls this particular generation a 996, but the only designation on it is "Carrera 4S".
 The 4S has the wider body of the Turbo and GT2 models, but has the base n/a motor.
 The base 996 and GT3 use the narrow body.
 It gets more confusing with the next generation's 997.
 So, over the regular base 996 model my 4S has the bigger Turbo brakes, the firmer and lower Turbo suspension, AWD like the Turbo, the Turbo front bumper, the bigger Turbo side radiators (but no center radiator), a composite rear deck lid, the spoiler apparently pops up higher over the base model, and it has as standard equipment a bunch of the things that would have been options on the base model like full leather interior and a better base stereo system.
 A good reference for all things 996 is "Porsche 996, The Essential Companion" by Adrian Streather.
 Excellence magazine also reviewed the 996 C4S in issues 109 and 116.
 Bentley also has a repair manual that is invaluable, and it can be found on Amazon.com.

-Sold the car on Bring-A-Trailer.
+This page is now static and will no longer be updated as I sold the car on Bring-A-Trailer.
 It was last seen heading to MO.
-I replaced it with a 2011 Turbo S.
+I replaced the 4S with a 2011 Turbo S.

 Every 2 year brake-clutch fluid flush.
 2 liters of ATE.